 Want your paycheck to be posted to your student account?
 Students who wish to have part or all of their paycheck posted to their student account must complete a Payroll Deduction Form (not available online).
 Please note: before you can complete this form, you must complete and submit a paypack.
 Your supervisor must also submit a Student Employment Authorization to authorize you to work on campus.
 Payroll deductions are only active for one academic year and must be renewed at the beginning of each academic year.

-Contact the Office of Human Resources to schedule an appointment to complete a Payroll Deduction Form.
+Contact the Office of Student Employment to schedule an appointment to complete a Payroll Deduction Form.

 Hourly Student Employees